Charted Waters

 Charter prices are quoted per trip (not per person), and include the boat, captain, fuel, and any standard gear.
 A typical half-day fishing charter in the Bahamas runs in the $500–$800 range; full-day charters run $900–$1,500 or more depending on location and boat size.

 Always confirm what's included when you contact the operator.
-A good operator will give you a clear answer upfront.
+A good captain answers this directly.

 Step 3: Ask These Questions Before Booking